-The first film on my Horror Guide for 2016 was The Conjuring 2.
-The sequel to the 2013 film once again brings us a true story of a ghostly occurrence documented by Ed and Lorraine Warren.
-While the true story could be better said with quotation marks, the film definitely brings viewers lots of scares and not one, but three frightening creatures.
+The Conjuring 2 is the sequel to the 2013 film, which once again brings us a true story of a ghostly occurrence documented by Ed and Lorraine Warren.
+While “true story” requires giant quotation marks around it, the film definitely brings viewers lots of scares and not one, but three frightening creatures.

-In 1977, a woman and her children began to be terrorized by something in their home in Enfield, England.
-Strange sounds and furniture being thrown about was just the beginning for this family as it eventually went so far as possession.
-The youngest daughter, Janet, began to speak in a demonic voice that claimed to be “Bill”.
-The events were witnessed by police and an interviewer and drew much attention from the media.
+In 1977, a woman and her children began to be terrorized by something in their Enfield, England home.
+Strange sounds and furniture being thrown about was just the beginning for this family, as it eventually went so far as possession.
+The youngest daughter, Janet, would speak in a demonic voice that claimed to be a man named “Bill”.
+The events were witnessed by police and an interviewer, drawing much attention from the media.
 However, after Janet was caught on camera setting up a poltergeist scene, tossing things around and bending spoons, it was deemed a hoax.

-What I’ve always loved about James Wan and his filmmaking team is the continuity between all the films in terms of style.
-All his films feel as though they are in the same realm of spirits and afterlife.
+What I’ve always loved about director James Wan and his filmmaking team is the continuity between all the films.
+In terms of style, they all feel as though they are in the same realm of spirits and afterlife, and continue to play well of each other.
 Which leads me to the amazing creature designs in this movie.

 We also were presented old man Bill, the voice that Janet spoke with in the true story as well.
 Here we are given a backstory about this poltergeist and who he was.
 The truth is Bill really did exist.
 The old man actually died in the Enfield house, which reporters claim the girls had just researched about in order to make their claims realistic.